lab1092/blender-manual_ja/manual/constraints/transform/limit_rotation.rst

 Limit X, LimitY, LimitZ
-   These buttons enable the rotation limit around respectively the X, Y and Z axes of the owner, in the chosen :guilabel:`Space`.
+   These buttons enable the rotation limit around respectively the X, Y and Z axes of the owner, in the chosen *Space*.
-   The :guilabel:`Min` and :guilabel:`Max` numeric fields to their right control the value of their lower and upper boundaries, respectively.
+   The *Min* and *Max* numeric fields to their right control the value of their lower and upper boundaries, respectively.

    Note that: